Eugenio8mola/GraphPartitioning/sequentialAlgorithms/multilevelKernighanLin/README.md

 The result is achieved by defining the vector of vectors of bolean values `marked` in order to mark nodes already coarsed and tell the program to don't check them again for a possible coarsing.
 The function `removeElementsFromAdjacency` is called to remove a pair from the adjacency list.
 The entry of the `marked` vector of vectors of bolean values associated with the removed pair is also removed due to the correspondence created between the two structures.
-The node pairs removed are all specified in `pairList` `vector<vector<pair<int,int>>>`.
+The node pairs removed are all specified in the `vector<vector<pair<int,int>>>` `pairList`.
 Removed pairs are then replaced by the generated `supernode`.
 The function takes six parameters:
-1. the Graph class `myGraph` representing the graph structure to be modified.
-It is passed by reference to allow direct modification of the original graph.
+1. the Graph class `myGraph`
-2. pairList  This vector of vectors contains pairs of nodes representing the pairings that need to be considered for updating the adjacency list.
+2. the vector of vectors `pairList` containing pairs of nodes representing the pairings that need to be considered for updating the adjacency list.
-3. NewAdjacencyList This vector of vectors represents the updated adjacency list after the function execution.
+3. the vector of vectors `NewAdjacencyList` representing the updated adjacency list after the function execution.
    It is modified within the function.
-4. allNodes  This vector contains all the nodes in the graph, typically used to iterate over each node and determine the pairings.
+4. the vector `allNodes` containing the list of nodes used to apply changes to the adjacency list.
-5. newNodeWeights This vector stores the weights of nodes in the graph after the adjacency list is updated.
+5. the vector `newNodeWeights` storing the weights of nodes in the graph after the adjacency list is updated.
-6. sizeCounter  This integer reference tracks the size of the adjacency list after modifications.
+6. the integer `sizeCounter` tracking the size of the adjacency list after modifications.

 ## `coarseGraph`